 Two plans, intended to reinforce the settlement bloc in the Ma’ale Adumim area and connect it with Jerusalem, threaten the Bedouins in the area.
 One is the E1 Plan, which spans some 1,200 hectares of the jurisdictional area of Ma’ale Adumim, and area that is home to eleven of the Bedouin communities; the other is Israel’s plan to erect the Separation Barrier along a route that will leave Ma’ale Adumim and the settlements around it in an enclave of some 6,400 hectares linked to Israeli territory, severing them from the West Bank.
 Eighteen of the Bedouin communities live in the area of the planned enclave.

 In 2005, the Civil Administration prepared a plan to relocate another two hundred or so Jahalin families to the alternate site near the Abu Dis garbage dump, on the “Palestinian” side of the Separation Barrier.
 The plan was to build the new houses as few as 150 meters from the waste site.
 The plan was approved by the Civil Administration’s planning authorities, but did not go into effect.
 In May 2012, Attorney Shlomo Lecker petitioned the High Court of Justice on behalf of Israeli human rights NGO Bimkom and some of the residents slated for displacement.
 The petitioners sought to have the Civil Administration rescind the evacuation, involve them in any subsequent planning concerning their future, and prevent expulsion pending a ruling on their petition.
-In its response, the State argued that its plan to transfer members of the tribe to an alternate site is part of the Civil Administration’s overall policy regarding Bedouins in the West Bank n>and that it is meant “to achieve a permanent solution in accordance with the rule of law and to provide a reasonable standard of living to the rest of the tribe”.
+In its response, the State argued that its plan to transfer members of the tribe to an alternate site is part of the Civil Administration’s overall policy regarding Bedouins in the West Bank and that it is meant “to achieve a permanent solution in accordance with the rule of law and to provide a reasonable standard of living for the rest of the tribe”.

 In early 2012 the State advised that the Civil Administration had conducted a risk assessment regarding the relocation of the Jahalin to a site near the garbage dump, and only when the report is complete would a decision be made regarding final approval of the plan.
 In the meantime, no action would be taken on the ground, and if a decision is made to move forward with the plan, it would be resubmitted for objections and the petitioners would be able to register their objections.
 Following this announcement, the petition was voided by agreement of the parties, emphasizing that “the authorities in the area reserve the right to continue to act with the aim of planning for the benefit of the Palestinians in general, and the Bedouin sector in particular, in all of Judea and Samaria”.
 In early May 2013, the Civil Administration had not yet published its decision concerning the plan for relocation to the garbage dump.